coq-community/lemma-overloading/README.md

 The following requirements should be met in order to compile the project:
 - Coq v8.8
-- Mathcomp v1.6.2 or greater
+- Mathcomp v1.6.2 or greater (mathcomp/ssreflect package suffices)

 # Building instructions